Maximilian118/Automatarr/README.md

 - User Pools - Each user has a pool of content they've downloaded to the server.
 Users pools are immune to being removed by loops.
 - User permission hierarchy - Can assign admins and super users.
 - Custom pool size - Each user's limits can be overwritten higher or lower.
-- Download - Each user can download x amount of movies from Radarr or series from Sonarr without even knowing what Starr apps are.
+- Download - Each user can download x amount of movies with Radarr or series with Sonarr.
 - Remove - Each user can remove from their own pool.
 - Blocklist - Users can mark a download as unsatisfactory, blocklist it and start a new download.